Deepika4456/customer_transaction_prediction/README.md

 ## 📈 Results & Performance

 * **Accuracy**: 0.785675
+* The model achieved 0.785675 accuracy, indicating good generalization on unseen data.
 * **ROC-AUC Score**: 0.8580798936379652

 📌 The model demonstrates strong ability to distinguish between customers who will and will not make transactions.